luisaras/luisaras.github.io/index.md

 Hi!
-I'm Luísa Rocha, a Brazilian independent artist, game programmer, and bachelor and master in Computer Science.
+I'm Luísa Rocha, a Brazilian independent artist, game programmer, and BSc/MSc in Computer Science.
 My main interest areas are Artificial Intelligence, Game Development and Computer Graphics.

 This is my portfolio, sectioned by language.
 The projects I made for my academic courses are published on my main account [luisaras](https://github.com/luisaras),